What is changing?

 - Your organization uses CRM on premise running on Windows Server version 2012 R2 or older.
 These older operating systems used TLS 1.1 by default.
 In order to avoid TLS alerts or errors, update your CRM server environment.
 Learn more from Microsoft.

-- Your organization uses CRM on premise with a build older than:
+- Your organization uses a later version of CRM on premise with a build older than:

 In order to avoid TLS alerts or errors, update your CRM environment to the minimum build listed above or update to the most recent version of Dynamics CRM.
-If you continue using CRM 2011, 2013, 2015, or 2016, then you will also need to apply a future ClickDimensions update planned for later this year that will contain updates for TLS 1.2 that will be required to keep your solution functional.
+If you continue using CRM 2013, 2015, or 2016, then you will also need to apply ClickDimensions version 10.9 or later which contains updates for TLS 1.2 that will be required to keep your solution functional.
 Learn more from Microsoft.

 - Your organization or an IT provider hosts websites, microsites, or web applications on local web servers that are still using TLS 1.0 or 1.1.
 In order to avoid TLS alerts or errors, update your web server(s).
 Learn more from Microsoft.